 Both parties acknowledge that:

-- Breach of confidentiality obligations may cause irreparable harm for which monetary damages may be inadequate
+• Breach of confidentiality obligations may cause harm for which monetary damages may be inadequate

-- The breaching party shall be liable for all damages, losses, and expenses resulting from unauthorized disclosure
+• The breaching party shall be liable for all damages, losses, and expenses resulting from unauthorised disclosure

 8. Warranties and Representations